carpentries-incubator/good-practices-lesson/learners/setup.md

 conda install pytest
 ```

-You should now have a conda environment with a pytest in it.
+You should now have a conda environment with pytest in it.
 Verify the environment:

 ```bash
 python --version